Crocsx/dev.to/blog-posts/share-component-across-front-end-framework-using-nx-and-web-component/post.part2.md

 It will not works correctly :
 > Attribute data-person value: {"firstName":"Jack","lastName":"Doe"}

-Now, this is enough in a few cases, but we do not want to pollute attributes too much with a big object, that will need to be parsed at every change.
+This is enough in a few cases, but we do not want to pollute attributes too much with big objects that must be parsed at every change.
 What about passing things as properties instead?
-Well, we can, but it is a bit less easy.
+Well, we can, but it is a bit less straightforward.

 2. Passing Object via Properties

-Web Components are treated as basic HTML, so the way to pass property changes a bit if you are on Angular or in React.
+Web Components are treated as basic HTML, so the way to pass property changes a little if you are on Angular or in React.
 We will first need to set up our component to accept property values.
-Since Web Components works with `attributes` we will require to manually detect property changes, and call our method ourselves.
+Since Web Components works with `attributes`, we will manually detect property changes and call our method ourselves.

 For this example, we are going to create a simple `Profile` element that will display the `firstName` and `LastName`